rails/rails/guides/source/form_helpers.md

 The form builder object yielded by `form_with` provides many helper methods for generating common form elements such as text fields, checkboxes, and radio buttons.

-The first parameter to these methods is always the name of the input.
+The first argument to these methods is always the name of the input.
 This is useful to remember because when the form is submitted, that name will be passed to the controller along with the form data in the `params` hash.
 The name will be the key in the `params` for the value entered by the user for that field.